 "Then, why, why, you fu-, why you fightin' me now?
 What wrong with you?
 You want the devil to bring diabetes back?"

 "I speakin' for God.
 He don't play favorites.
 I ain't sayin'.
-He sayin' that Lucille dead.
+He sayin' Lucille dead.
 She gonna stay dead."

 Posh breathed deeply and choked on phlegm.
 He kneeled to catch his breath.
 Sister Baldwin helped him stand.
 "Thank you, Sister."